Benaki Museum of Greek Culture Athens Greece

 Sotiris Christidis Depiction Antonis Katsantonis in Battle 19th c.

 The Benaki Museum of Greek Culture is one of the most-visited museums in Athens.
-It’s on four floors in a beautiful neoclassical building near the Greek Parliament buildings and National Gardens.
-The museum houses artifacts and works of art “representing all eras of Greek history from prehistoric to modern times”.
+It occupies four floors of a beautiful neoclassical building in central Athens, near the Greek Parliament buildings and National Gardens.
+The museum houses artifacts and comprehensive works of art “representing all eras of Greek history from prehistoric to modern times“.

-Noël Dieudonné Finart Soldier of the French Expedition
+Noël Dieudonné Finart Soldiers of the French Expedition

 History